grip-unina/SyntheticImagesAnalysis/README.md

 ## License

+The license of the code can be found in the LICENSE.md file.

 ## Bibtex

 ```
-@inproceedings{corvi2023intriguing,
-  title={Intriguing properties of synthetic images: from generative adversarial networks to diffusion models},
+@InProceedings{Corvi_2023_CVPR,
-  author={Corvi, Riccardo and Cozzolino, Davide and Poggi, Giovanni and Nagano, Koki and Verdoliva, Luisa},
+    author    = {Corvi, Riccardo and Cozzolino, Davide and Poggi, Giovanni and Nagano, Koki and Verdoliva, Luisa},
+    title     = {Intriguing Properties of Synthetic Images: From Generative Adversarial Networks to Diffusion Models},
-  booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
+    booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) Workshops},
-  pages={973--982},
-  year={2023}
+    month     = {June},
+    year      = {2023},
+    pages     = {973-982}
 }
 ```